 Other macroeconomic facts of underdeveloped and developing economies may also explain their low income per capita.
 These facts may be related to economic policies that could distort the allocation of resources in these economies.
 In the second chapter of this dissertation I document differences in labor supply between a set of Latin American countries and the U.S. in the period 1990-2005.
 In the U.S. the female labor force participation was 69% by 1990, while in Brazil and Mexico was 39% and 37%, respectively.
 Females began to participate more in the labor market of these countries after more households acquired access to basic infrastructure and when distortive policies affecting the price of household appliances were partially removed.
 I use a model of home production with endogenous labor force participation to account for these facts.
 I conclude that the price of household appliances and access to infrastructure are quantitatively important in explaining cross-country labor supply differences.

 Copyright 2010 German Cubas Norando

 Cubas Norando, German.
-"Essays on infrastructure, female labor force participation and economic development." dissertation, University of Iowa, 2010.
+"Essays on infrastructure, female labor force participation and economic development."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.